depa1016/rl-course-ws2020/Lab_4.md

 function to normalize the network's output to probabilities.

 ### Bonus Task:
-Train a model on the MNIST dataset and see how accurate you can get (use https://github.com/pabair/ml-kurs/blob/master/2_Logistische_Regression.ipynb as template).
+Train a model on the digits dataset and see how accurate you can get (use https://github.com/pabair/ml-kurs/blob/master/2_Logistische_Regression.ipynb as template).